 One of my favorite easy snacks is hummus.
 It is healthy so you don’t have to feel guilty about eating it, and it tastes great.
 Plus there are endless variations depending on what beans you use or what flavors you impart to the recipe.

-I usually tend to stick with garbanzo beans (also known as chickpeas) when I’m making homemade hummus and change up the flavor by keeping it more traditional or blending in ingredients such as sun-dried, roasted peppers, spinach or artichokes.
+I usually tend to stick with garbanzo beans (also known as chickpeas) when I’m making homemade hummus and change up the flavor by keeping it more traditional or blending in ingredients such as sun-dried tomatoes, roasted peppers, spinach, or artichokes.

 - Olive Oil

 - Ground Cumin